nayr31/OffGob/README.md

 OffGob is a tool that allows you to convert your exported Goblin notebooks into a file structure separated by column and has support for any number of nested objects (limited by pythons recursion limit).

+Note: Tested using the default Demo data from the Goblin website, there may be bugs.

 ## Usage

 Currently the project is limited to `.py` files.
 To use it, you need to have Python 3 installed on your machine and a little know-how in running their scripts.